ngaox/ngaox/projects/seo/README.md

 `@ngaox/seo` is an angular library to help generate & managing meta & other necessary tags that allow Social Media sharing & improve page seo display info & ranking

-**Important:** Generally you should use this library only if randering you pages before page laod which can be done on the angular world using [Universal](https://angular.io/guide/universal) or [Scully](https://scully.io/) or any other library you prefer.
+**Important:** Generally you should use this library only if you are rendering you pages before page laod which can be done on the angular world using [Universal](https://angular.io/guide/universal) or [Scully](https://scully.io/) or any other way you prefer.

 ---